Depression Therapy- NJ & NY

 You might find it hard to get out of bed, connect with loved ones, or enjoy things that once brought you happiness.

-Depression affects millions of people, from all walks of life.
+Clinical depression affects millions of people, from all walks of life.
 It can strike anyone, even if life is “perfect” on the outside.

 Depression can show up as sadness, emptiness, irritability, fatigue, or a sense of hopelessness that just won’t lift.